VardanMelik/VardanMelik/README.md

 - 👋 Hi, I’m @VardanMelik
 - 👀 I’m interested in ...
 React/Node
 - 🌱 I’m currently working with MERT technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on iGaming industry
-- 📫 Reach me via LinkedIn Vardan Meliksetyan
+- 📫 Reach me via LinkedIn Vardan Meliksetyan<hr>
+<a href="https://www.linkedin.com/in/vardanmeliksetyan/" target="_blank"></a>
 <!---
 VardanMelik/VardanMelik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.